rzcastilho/solr-cli/README.md

   - `template`  Manage templates
   - `url`       Manage Solr Base URL's

-This is a working in progress... use at your own risk.
+🚨 _This is a working in progress... use at your own risk._